An Official Website of the Commonwealth of Kentucky

 Public Area Trapping Registration Form must be completed.

-are available on Curtis Gates Lloyd WMA, Higginson-Henry WMA, John A. Kleber WMA, Jones-Kenney WMA, Miller Welch-Central Kentucky WMA, Otter Creek Outdoor Recreation Area, Peabody WMA, Taylorsville Lake WMA and West Kentucky WMA.
+are available on Curtis Gates Lloyd WMA, Higginson-Henry WMA, John A. Kleber WMA, Jones-Keeney WMA, Miller Welch-Central Kentucky WMA, Otter Creek Outdoor Recreation Area, Peabody WMA, Taylorsville Lake WMA and West Kentucky WMA.
 The ranges are self-serve and all users must comply with the rules posted by sign.
 Shooting ranges are closed on Mondays and during deer quota hunts at applicable WMAs.
-Ranges can be reserved for special events by contacting the WMA manager 30 days in advance of the event.
+Some ranges can be reserved for special events by contacting the WMA manager 30 days in advance of the event.
 For more information, visit

 www.arcgis.com and type "Kentucky Shooting Ranges on Public Hunting Areas" in the search box.
 Public shooting ranges also are available on Daniel Boone National Forest.
 Details are available online at